kinotto/ngScrollReveal/README.md

   })
   ```

-- **Directive**: Using it as a directive is much more powerful, you simple have to decorate your DOM element with
+- **Directive**: using it as a directive is much more powerful, you simple have to decorate your DOM element with
 the directive ng-scroll-reveal passing an object representing the [options](https://github.com/jlmakes/scrollreveal).
 In addition the user have the chance to execute a sequence of animation (adding a field 'sequence' to the above object)